 Leandro S. Pongeluppe

-Leandro "Leo" Pongeluppe is an incoming Assistant Professor at the Wharton School, University of Pennsylvania.
+Leandro "Leo" Pongeluppe is an Assistant Professor at the Wharton School, University of Pennsylvania.
 Leo holds a PhD from the Rotman School of Management, University of Toronto.
 His primary research interests are related to stakeholder management and socioeconomic development.
 Particularly, Leo is interested in understanding how organizations’ design and governance affect the achievement of the United Nations' Sustainable Development Goals (SDGs), such as poverty alleviation, environmental conservation, and healthcare.
-Leo uses mixed methods in his research, combining econometric causal inference methods with ethnographic techniques to analyze multi-faced problems related to socioeconomic development.
+Leo uses mixed methods in his research, combining econometric causal inference methods with ethnographic techniques to analyze multifaceted problems related to socioeconomic development.
 Currently, Leo is performing research in settings as the Brazilian favelas, the Amazon rainforest, and the Malawian HIV/AIDS treatment clinics.

 Professionally, Leo co-founded and worked as a PMO at Insper Metricis, a research group dedicated to evaluating projects' socio-environmental impact.
 At Insper Metricis, Leo participated in the design of Brazil's first Social Impact Bond (SIB), in partnership with the São Paulo State Government, Sundfeld Attorneys, Social Finance-UK, International Finance Corporation (IFC), and Inter-American Development Bank (IDB).
 Leo also worked for about three years as an associate researcher at Accenture Institute for High Performance.
-During this time, Leo participated in projects related to inclusive innovation and public innovation in the context of developing countries, namely Brazil, China, Ghana, India, Nigeria, and South Africa.
+During this time, Leo participated in projects related to inclusive innovation and public innovation in the context of developing countries, namely Brazil, China, Ghana, India, Mozambique, Nigeria, and South Africa.

 en.
 Alliance for Research on Corporate Sustainability Presentation of an earlier version of "The Favela Effect: Spatial Inequalities and Firm Strategies in Disadvantaged Urban Communities."
 Strategic Management Journal (2022).